 These condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and liabilities in the normal course of business.
 Several adverse conditions cast significant doubt on the validity of this assumption.
-As at February 28, 2018, the Company has working capital of \$847,531 (Nov 30, 2017 -deficit of \$3,669) and has a cumulative deficit of \$9,714,611 (Nov 30, 2017 - \$9,544,080), no source of operating cash flow, and no assurances that sufficient funding will be available to conduct further exploration and development of its resource property projects.
+As at May 31, 2018, the Company has working capital of 267,549 (Nov 30, 2017 - deficit of 33,669) and has a cumulative deficit of 10,464,024 (Nov 30, 2017 - 9,544,080), no source of operating cash flow, and no assurances that sufficient funding will be available to conduct further exploration and development of its resource property projects.

 The only source of future funds presently available to the Company is through the issuance of share capital, or by the sale of an interest in any of its properties in whole or in part.
 The ability of the Company to arrange such financing or sale of an interest in the future will depend in part upon the prevailing market conditions as well as the business performance of the Company.
 There can be no assurance that the Company will be successful in its efforts to arrange additional financing, if needed, on terms satisfactory to the Company.
 If additional financing is raised through the issuance of shares, control of the Company may change and shareholders may suffer dilution.
 Although these consolidated financial statements do not include any adjustments that may result from the inability to secure future financing, such a situation would have a material adverse effect on the Company's business, results of operations, and financial condition.
-The Company has raised funds from a private placement during the period and subsequent to the end of the period (note 11).